 In recent years American consumers have also begun to wise up to the fact that the best wines aren't necessarily varietals.
-Although they certainly appreciate grapes going into varietal labeled wines such as Cabernet Sauvignon, Chardonnay, Pinot noir, Merlot or Sauvignon blanc, they've also become more conscious of the fact that a good percentage of the finest wines of the world are, in fact, blends of multiple grapes.
-Categories such as "GSM" — made from Grenache, Syrah and Mourvèdre grapes — started to catch on in the market over 20 years ago.
+Although they certainly appreciate grapes going into varietally labeled wines such as Cabernet Sauvignon, Chardonnay, Pinot Noir, Merlot, or Sauvignon Blanc, they've also become more conscious of the fact that a good percentage of the finest wines of the world are, in fact, blends of multiple grapes.
+Categories such as "GSM" — made from Grenache, Syrah, and Mourvèdre grapes — started to catch on in the market over 20 years ago.
 Today, red wine blends in general rank as the third most popular category of all among American consumers, after Cabernet Sauvignon and Chardonnay.

-Markus Niggli was born, raised and educated in Switzerland, which is neither here nor there since there have been many winemakers who came directly from European countries who have been perfectly happy to be assimilated into the American style of varietal focused wines.
+Markus Niggli was born, raised, and educated in Switzerland, which is neither here nor there since there have been many winemakers who came directly from European countries and have been perfectly happy to be assimilated into the American style of varietal-focused wines.

 If, in fact, this has resulted in just ho-hum, or even terrible, wines, you could probably fault Mr. Niggli for his convictions.
 But amazingly, the Markus Wine Co. wines are, well, consistently amazing.